Open Data Hub logo

 Creating an S3 client

-To interact with data stored in an S3-compatible object store from your workbench, you must create a local client to handle requests to the AWS S3 service by using an AWS SDK such as Boto3.
+To interact with data stored in an S3-compatible object store from a workbench, you must create a local client to handle requests to the AWS S3 service by using an AWS SDK such as Boto3.

 Boto3 is an AWS SDK for Python that provides an API for creating and managing AWS services, such as AWS S3 or S3-compatible object storage.